otaviojr/node-red-contrib-smartthings/README.md

 be send to the output node with the ```msg.topic``` of **device** with all relevant informations at the ```msg.payload``` property.

-Device changes are received through the webhook you set up at SmartThings Developers Portal.
+Device changes are received through the SmartApp you set up at SmartThings Developers Portal.

 All device nodes can receive at its input a message with the ```msg.topic``` of